threefoldfoundation/rexplorer/README.md

   version     show versions of this tool

 Flags:
-  -e, --encoding EncodingType         which encoding protocol to use, one of {json,msgp,protobuf} (default msgp) -h, --help                          help for rexplorer -n, --network string                the name of the network to which the daemon connects, one of {standard,testnet} (default "standard")
+  -e, --encoding EncodingType             which encoding protocol to use, one of {json,msgp,protobuf} (default msgp) -f, --filter DescriptionFilterSetFlag   list unlocked outputs in wallets if the description of output matches any of the unique glob (*) filters
+  -h, --help                              help for rexplorer -n, --network string                    the name of the network to which the daemon connects, one of {standard,testnet} (default "standard")
   -d, --persistent-directory string       location of the root diretory used to store persistent data of the daemon of tfchain
       --profile-addr string               enables profiling of this rexplorer instance as an http service --redis-addr string                 which (tcp) address the redis server listens on (default ":6379") --redis-db int                      which redis database slot to use --rpc-addr string                   which port the gateway listens on (default ":23112")

 Use "rexplorer [command] --help" for more information about a command.
 ```